LEARN It! Challenge 21 of 29

 Middle East Respiratory Syndrome (MERS)

-MERS is a viral respiratory illness that is caused by the MERS-CoV virus.
-The illness was first reported in Saudi Arabia in 2012 and has since spread to several other countries, including the United Arab Emirates, Kuwait, Qatar, Oman, Yemen, Jordan, Lebanon, Egypt, Iran, and Saudi Arabia.
+Location and Spread: MERS was first reported in Saudi Arabia in 2012 and has since spread to several other countries, including the United Arab Emirates, Kuwait, Qatar, Oman, Yemen, Jordan, Lebanon, Egypt, Iran, and Saudi Arabia.
+Recognizing the geographical distribution helps individuals in these regions be vigilant about potential exposure and take necessary precautions.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.